-- e) Minimum rate of Employer Superannuation Contributions: is 15% of the actual ministerial remuneration, with the actual dollar (\$) figure rounded up to the nearest multiple of 12. - f) The Long Service Leave Levy: in any financial year is 1.4% of the minimum ministerial remuneration, with the actual dollar (\$) figure rounded down to the nearest multiple of 10.
+- e) Minimum rate of Employer Superannuation Contributions: is equal to the Government's Super Guarantee percentage plus 5%, which percentage is to be calculated on the actual ministerial remuneration, with the actual dollar figure rounded up to the nearest multiple of 12.. - f) The Long Service Leave Levy: in any financial year is 1.4% of the minimum ministerial remuneration, with the actual dollar (\$) figure rounded down to the nearest multiple of 10.